Frequently Asked Questions

 What if I have relevant experience that I think is equivalent to some courses?

-For certain courses, you may be able to earn non-traditional credit for your prior learning or work experiences.
+For certain courses, you may be able to earn non-traditional credit for prior learning or work experiences.
 Credit could be awarded through successful completion of a challenge exam, evaluation of certification/training or by approval of a submitted portfolio or other items that prove you have met course learning outcomes.
 Additional information on BC’s policies and procedures regarding non-traditional credit can be found here.
 Contact the program manager to discuss available options.

 Is there a required sequence of courses I should take?